- True to size

 Initially, I went up half a size due to my previous experience, and to allow for foot swelling during longer runs.
 I found that this shoe is particularly roomy compared to other Salomon offerings.
 I returned them for my standard UK10, which was a good fit with plenty of room to spare.

-Salomon gets a bad rap for making narrow shoes, but that certainly isn't the case with the Ultra Pro, which is designed for distance and with a broad range of runners in mind.
+Salomon gets a bad rap for making narrow shoes, but that certainly isn't the case with the Ultra Pro, which is great for distance and accommodates a broad range of runners.

 Generous toe box and welded overlays